library(tidyverse)

 Set up recipe

-Informed by EDA from your modeling EDA, create a recipe for your first model
+Informed by EDA from your modeling EDA, create a recipe for your second model.

 rec_2 <-